 2) Dry layout.
 It is recommended that you perform a “dry layout” prior to applying any adhesive.
 Measure walls, check for level and square.
 Depending on dimensions and room construction, you may need to trim some panels accordingly.
 Depending on your project, when fitting for dry layout, panels can be centered at a focal point, such as behind a sink or the center of a room.
 For the purpose of the layout only, build out from both sides of the focal point, to ensure how the tiles fit into the space.

 3) Skip this step unless you are installing panels in a shower or other water-direct environment.
-Installation in environments exposed to a direct flow of water (shower, mud room or garage) require a 1/8-inch bead of clear silicone sealer be placed inside both grooves on every tile (image A).
-Add a bead of silicone along recently cut edges (see instructions below) to be placed into the corner.
+Installation in environments exposed to a direct flow of water (shower, mud room or garage) require a 1/8-inch bead of DAP Kwik Seal Ultra (sealant) to be used in all tongue and groove connections (image A).
+Add a bead of the sealant along recently cut edges (see instructions below) to be placed into the corner.

 Alternatively, you can score one side a few times with a utility knife and snap the tile at the line (image D, E).
 This method may require sanding the snapped edges.

 5) Cut panels for outlets and light switches.
 Measure and mark the borders where the opening will be with a marker.
-Drill a ½”to l”hole using a drill in a corner of the cut-out section (image F).
+Drill a 1/2″ hole using a drill in a corner of the cut-out section (image F).
 Use a jigsaw to cut the remaining opening, following your tracing (image G).

 6) If installing into a corner, the vertical flange must be cut off to allow for a plumb edge against the substrate (image H).
 The bottom flange should also be cut off of tiles when placing them on the ground.
 This will allow for a level edge on bottom (image I).